 If it is your first time purchasing a copier or printer, you are likely finding it difficult to determine just how much money you should be budgeting for the purchase.

 Unfortunately, I don’t have a clear and concise price to give you.
-The fact of the matter is that there is a significant variation in the price of a copier depending on the size and configuration of the device that you need.
+The fact of the matter is that there is a significant variation in the price of office equipment depending on the size and configuration of the device that you need.

 It’s important to note here that the price ranges I am providing are for multifunction devices (MFDs) commonly referred to as copiers.
 These are stand-alone devices that can copy, print, scan and fax.
 We won’t be covering the smaller desktop multifunction printers (MFPs) or dedicated printers.
 If you are looking for a device for your home or a dedicated printer, these prices won’t be reflective of your situation.